Kate-h36/Scrabble-Game/README.md

 in the game of Scrabble, players create words to score points, and the number of points is the sum of the point values of each letter in the word.
-For example, if we wanted to score the word `Code` you would note that in general Scrabble rules, character `С` is worth `3`points the `o` is worth `1` point, the `d` is worth `2` points and the `e` is worth `1` point
+For example, if you wanted to score the word `Code` you would note that in general Scrabble rules, character `С` is worth `3`points the `o` is worth `1` point, the `d` is worth `2` points and the `e` is worth `1` point